SAP-samples/teched2024-IN180/exercises/ex2/README.md

 Congratulations!
 You have successfully completed the Exercise **SAP Process Integration walkthrough**

-Now that you have taken a virtual walkthrough of a SAP Process Integration system and looked at an ICO (Integration Configuration Object) definition of an interface that exposes a simple SOAP-to-SOAP Integration you can move to [Exercise 3](../ex3/README.md) **Migration Assessment**
+Now that you have taken a virtual walkthrough of a SAP Process Integration system and looked at an ICO (Integration Configuration Object) definition of an interface that exposes a simple SOAP-to-SOAP Integration you can move to [Exercise3 - Migration Assessment](../ex3/README.md)